sean9999/rebouncer/README.md

 You may want more flexibility than that.
 Rebouncer can be invoked as a library, allowing you to embed it in your application and giving you fine-grained control.

-Rebouncer needs a few basic components, to be passed in.
-Let's go over them.
-Our examples will continue with the paradigm of building a file-watcher
+Rebouncer needs a few basic to be passed in.
+Continuing the example a file-watcher, let's go over the basic architecture of these plugin lifecycle functions:

 ### Injestor

 An injestor is defined as runs in a go routine, and sends events of interest to Rebouncer, pushing them onto the Queue.
+It looks like this:

 ### Reducer